On the central levels problem: Proof of Theorem

 For any chain~$C$, we let $|C|$ denotes its length, i.e., the number of *s in~$C$.
 For any chain~$C$ with $|C|\geq 2$, we let $f(C)$ and $\ell(C)$, respectively, denote the chains obtained by replacing the first two *s or the last two *s in~$C$ by~0 and~1.
 Note that if $|C|\geq 2$, then we have $f(\ell({*}C{*}))=\ell(f({*}C{*}))$.
 For any chain~$C$, we denote its bottom end vertex by~$b(C)$ and its top end vertex by~$t(C)$.
 Recall that $b(C)$ and $t(C)$ are obtained from~$C$ by replacing all *s by~0s or~1s, respectively.

-Our goal is to order the chains of the Greene-Kleitman SCD in $Q_n$, $n\geq 2$, so that any consecutive pair of chains is joined at their top ends or bottom ends alternatingly, with the exception of any two consecutive chains of length~1 that are connected from the bottom end of one of them to the top end of the other, so as to form a Hamilton cycle.
-We call such an ordering of chains a \emph{cycle ordering}.
+Our goal is to order the chains of the Greene-Kleitman SCD in $Q_n$, $n\geq 2$, so that any consecutive pair of chains can be joined, alternatingly at their top ends or bottom ends, to a Hamilton cycle.
+Formally, given an SCD in~$Q_n$, a \emph{cycle ordering} is a sequence $C_1,\ldots,C_k$ of the chains of this SCD for which there exists a set of edges~$E$ of~$Q_n$ such that $C_1\cup C_2\cup\cdots\cup C_k\cup E$ is a Hamilton cycle that traverses the chains in this order, either from bottom to top or vice versa, and moreover if $|C_i|=0$ for some $i\in\{1,\ldots,k\}$ then the two edges from~$E$ incident with this one-vertex chain must have their other end vertices in distinct levels.
 The following simple but powerful lemma shows that the direction in which each chain is traversed along the Hamilton cycle (upwards or downwards) is determined only by the chain length.

 \begin{lemma} Let $\Lambda_n$ be a cycle ordering of chains of an SCD in~$Q_n$, $n\geq 2$.
-Then in this Hamilton cycle, any two chains $C$ and $C'$ with $|C|\equiv |C'| \cmod 4$ are traversed in the same direction. \end{lemma}
+Then in the corresponding Hamilton cycle, any two chains $C$ and $C'$ with $|C|\equiv |C'| \cmod 4$ are traversed in the same direction. \end{lemma}

 This lemma holds for arbitrary SCDs, in particular for the SCD arising from the Greene-Kleitman construction.